Bill Hopke: Early baseball career

 Hopke made his professional debut with the Columbus Senators of the American Association in 1902 as a third baseman.
 He ended the season with a batting average of either .134 or .135.
 He was signed to appear with Columbus for the 1903 season, but by February he had signed with of the Fort Wayne Railroaders of the Central League.
 On April 17, 1903, while practicing at League Park in Fort Wayne, Hopke rescued a drowning 8-year-old boy from the St. Marys River after the child attempted to retrieve a ball that had been hit into the river.
 With Hopke at third base, Fort Wayne won the Central League pennant in both 1903 and 1904.

 In June 1905, Hopke quit the Fort Wayne club after initially being denied a raise, and then denied his release at the end of the season.
 He played out the remainder of the season with the Canton Chinamen and returned for Canton for 1906, where he had a .500 batting average by May 5 and finished the year hitting .281.
 In February 1907, he was traded to the Indianapolis Indians of the American Association for cash, third baseman Robert Armstrong and a player to be named later, which was announced as Dan Howley in April.

 As reported in The Wilkes-Barre Record in 1910, Hopke did not talk the first month of the 1907 season while with Indianapolis, and fans attempted to use sign language to communicate with him, only for Hopke to then laugh and reveal that he could speak.

 While with Indianapolis, Hopke was regarded as one of the best fielding third basemen in the league.
 In June 1907, the Muncie Evening Press speculated that Hopke would be purchased by a major league club before the end of the season, though club leadership would not comment.
 He ultimately would remain with Indianapolis, and by the end of the 1908 season, the Altoona Tribune reported that Hopke had not missed a regular season professional game since the start of his career.
 Before the 1909 season, he was moved to shortstop after Indianapolis acquired Jimmy Burke to play third base.
 Midseason, Hopke missed time due to illness, ending his consecutive games played streak after being placed on the disabled list.

 Appearances with the Detroit Tigers in Cuba

 From October 3 to December 19, 1909, Indianapolis, the Detroit Tigers and several other American all-star clubs took part in the American Series against Almendares and Habana in Havana.
 On November 18, Tigers shortstop Donie Bush left Cuba to return home to his ailing mother and Hopke, who had remained in Cuba following Indianapolis' games, joined the team.
-In early December, the Indianapolis News reported that the Tigers' players thought highly of Hopke's fielding ability and Charlie Carr was reportedly interested in trading him to Deroit for a surplus of players.
+In early December, the Indianapolis News reported that the Tigers' players thought highly of Hopke's fielding ability and Charlie Carr was reportedly interested in trading him to Detroit for a surplus of players.